The Sittaford Mystery: Literary significance and reception

-The Sittaford Mystery was the first Christie book not to be reviewed by the Times Literary Supplement.

 The New York Times Book Reviews issue of 16 August 1931 posited that "Mrs. Agatha Christie's latest is up to her usual high standard and compares favourably with The Murder of Roger Ackroyd, one of the best she ever did."
 They went on to comment that, "Miss Trefusis is one of the sharpest and most likeable detectives of recent moons."
 Finally they summarised, "An excellent book to take away for week-end reading."
 In a short review of 23 October 1931, the Daily Mirror said that, "A pair of snow shoes and a prize competition offer clues to the villain, who is well concealed."

-Robert Barnard: "Mayhem Parva, sharpened by Dartmoor setting and snow.
+Robert Barnard commented: "Mayhem Parva, sharpened by Dartmoor setting and snow.
 Many of the usual elements are here, but also escaped convict (out of Baskervilles), séances, newspaper competitions and amateur investigator – young woman torn (as in Blue Train) between handsome weakling and hardworking, upright, born-to-success type.
 Highly entertaining, with adroit clueing."

-Charles Osborne: "... strongly plotted, and the solution to its puzzles are not likely to be arrived at by deduction on the reader's part.
+Charles Osborne wrote: "... strongly plotted, and the solution to its puzzles are not likely to be arrived at by deduction on the reader's part.
 It is also one of Mrs. Christie's most entertaining crime novels, and her use of the Dartmoor background is masterly."